morgan98/FinalYearProject/README.md

 4. A selected Album
 5 A selected Playlist

 This application was created using React and Node JS and was written in JavaScript and JSX.
-Tailwind CSS was the CSS modules used.
+Tailwind CSS was the CSS module used.
 This project recieved a 1:1 Grade!

 Development of this project is more or less complete for the moment.
 I am currently working on a spirtual successor to this project called Mixtape(https://github.com/morgan98/mixtape).
 Mixtape will incorperate most of the features developed for this project, but is more focused on being a tool for creating Spotify playlists.
 I hope also hope to address some the shortcomings of this project, e.g. poor user experience on mobile devices with Mixtape.